kixxy-a11y/essay-detector/README.md

 - Whether the text is **AI-generated** or **human-written**
 - Confidence percentages for both categories

 The interface is interactive, browser-based, and fully handled by Streamlit.
-The app is deployed online using **Replit** and requires no setup for users.
+The app is deployed online using **Streamlit** and requires no setup for users.

 ---